ScholarEval: Research Idea Evaluation Grounded in Literature

 \system is a retrieval-augmented, multi-stage pipeline designed to give an in-depth evaluation of research ideas based on their soundness and contribution.

-\textbf{Task Formulation.} Given a research idea $I$, the task is to find papers $P = \{p_1, p_2, p_3, \ldots\}$ that are highly relevant to $I$ and synthesize their findings in the context of $I$ to generate a comprehensive evaluation $\mathcal{E} = (S, C)$ covering the soundness and contribution of the research idea.
+\textbf{Task Formulation.} Given a research idea $I$, the task is to find papers $P = \{p_1, p_2, p_3, \ldots\}$ that are highly relevant to $I$ and synthesize their findings in the context of $I$ to generate a comprehensive evaluation $\mathcal{E} = (S, C)$ covering its soundness and contribution.
 The evaluation is accompanied by citations, ensuring that all claims are supported by evidence from the literature.

 \textbf{Overview of \system.} As shown in \autoref{fig:scholareval}, \system is composed of two main modules: \textbf{Soundness} and \textbf{Contribution}.
 We present both their workflows in \Sref{sec:soundness} and \Sref{sec:contribution} and provide further details in \autoref{app:system}.